 For linear functions, you will need to use your linear equation skills to solve problems the new SAT throws at you.
-If you need a refresher on linear equations, check this out and head back when you’re ready.
+If you need a refresher on linear equations, check out our post on the Heart of Algebra section on the SAT Math and head back here when you’re ready.

 In the most basic terms possible, functions relate a set of inputs with a set of outputs.
 Usually, you will be able to spot a function when you see something like f(x) or g(x) instead of the usual y variable on one side of the equation.

 The key thing to remember about functions is that each input can only give you one output.
 For example, you can’t plug in 3 into a function and get two different answers.
 However, to different values of inputs can yield the same output.